giovanniuchoa/ERP-API/README.md

 ## English Version

-This project is a simple API for car sales that uses ASP.NET Core, C#, Entity Framework, and SQL Server.
+This project is a simple API for a car sales administrative dashboard that uses ASP.NET Core, C#, Entity Framework, and SQL Server.